There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 Keep the hands spread apart to form a 'T' with the knees slightly bent for balance.

-Then raise one foot up and back, repeating the process until a smooth marching movement pushes you forward.
+Then raise one skating foot up and back (right or left foot), repeating the process until a smooth marching movement pushes you forward.

 2. Practice falling and getting up